arbartl/launch-school/rb101/RB109_definitions.md

 ```ruby
 [1, 2, 3, 4].select { |num| puts num }
 ```
 We are invoking the `Array#select` method on the Array object `[1, 2, 3, 4]` and passing the `{...}` block into the method with one parameter.
 The `select` method iterates through the Array object, passes each element of the Array to the block as an argument, and runs the block.
 If the block **evaluates** to `true`, the `select` method moves that element to a new array.
 After completing the iteration, the `select` method returns the new array with the elements that caused the block to evaluate to `true`.
-The `puts` method always returns `nil` which evalues to `false`, so the output of this method would be:
+The `puts` method always returns `nil` which evaluates to `false`, so the output of this method would be:
 ```
 1
 2